-Like many towns in Virginia with slightly…um… “more unusual” names, Onancock comes from a Native American word.
-This pretty little town on Virginia’s Eastern Shore was one the home of the Accomac Indians when the first colonists came to Virginia.
-The name, Onancock, comes from the native word “auwannaku” or “foggy place.”
+Like many towns in Virginia with slightly…um… "more unusual" names, Onancock comes from a Native American word.
+This pretty little town on Virginia’s Eastern Shore was once the home of the Accomac Indians when the first colonists came to Virginia.
+The name, Onancock, comes from the native word "auwannaku" or "foggy place."

 12. Mule Hell, Wythe County

 In a far corner of Wythe County is the small community of Mule Hell.
 The story goes that in days long past, pack mules were used to move loads to and from the local lead mines.
 The particular patch where Mule Hell now sits was particularly rocky and must have been “hell” on the mules.
 It actually makes a lot of sense once you know the story.

 13. Screamersville, Chesterfield County